 Can you suggest some things to do in Rome in winter?

-Winter is the perfect season to curl up in some cosy coffee shops and enjoy a warm tea, coffee and cake.
+Winter is the perfect season to curl up in some cosy coffee shops and enjoy a warm cup of tea, coffee and cake.

 Temperatures are not too extreme, so you can enjoy a nice walk in one of Rome’s parks or walk around some of its neighbourhoods such as Trastevere, the street art of Ostiense, or the quirky Quartiere Coppedè.